 Now let's fill in your bio.
 This is as simple as just deleting the filler I've added in and typing in whatever you'd like.
 If you don't want a bio at all, then delete this whole section:

-: if you want to add in a line break in your bio, then type: <br>
+Note for beginners: if you want to add in a line break in your bio, then type: <br>.

 Now we're onto the important bit: adding links to your work.
 This is done by editing this part: